Rebeccals/Gemini-Tutoring-Bot/README.md

 ``pip install -r requirements.txt``

-Then run `main.py` in your IDE or console to see it working.
+Then run `python main.py` in your IDE or console to see it working.

 ## Collaborators